 All new parents should be aware of the early signs of autism, given the growing prevalence of this condition among the children today.

 According to the CDC’s Autism and Developmental Disabilities Monitoring (ADDM) Network, around one in 59 children has been identified with autism spectrum disorder (ASD).
-Parenting a child who is on the spectrum takes specialized knowledge and techniques, so it’s important for families to become aware of the early signs of autism as soon as possible.
+Parenting a child who is on the autism spectrum takes specialized knowledge and techniques, so it’s important for families to become aware of the early signs of this condition as soon as possible.

 Read on for some of the most common early signs of autism in young ones today.